 The Environmental Noise Regulations (2006) transpose into Irish law the EU Directive 2002/49/EC relating to the assessment and management of environmental noise, which is commonly referred to as the Environmental Noise Directive or END.
-The END defines a common approach intended to avoid, prevent or reduce on a prioritised basis the harmful effects, including annovance, due to exposure to environmental noise.
+The END defines a common approach intended to avoid, prevent or reduce on a prioritised basis the harmful effects, including annoyance, due to exposure to environmental noise.

 In this context, Dún Laoghaire-Rathdown County Council in conjunction with Dublin City Council, South Dublin County Council and Fingal County Council, produced the Dublin Area Noise Action Plan and Noise Model.
 The findings of this model highlight that transportation related noise sources are the primary contributors to the existing noise environment in Cherrywood.
 AWN Consulting were commissioned by the Council to strategically assess the impact of the existing noise environment on the SDZ lands.
-These studies have influenced the development of the landuse strategy in the Planning Scheme.
+These studies have influenced the development of the land use strategy in the Planning Scheme.
 This influence, and the changes that it brought to the scheme are addressed fully through the strategic environmental assessment of the Planning Scheme, and are detailed in the Environmental Report that accompanies this scheme.
-Having regard to the studies undertaken, and the relationship of the SDZ lands to the M50, N11 and Wyattville Link Road, the noise sensitivity of proposed landuses must be considered in the location, design and form of development proposed.
+Having regard to the studies undertaken, and the relationship of the SDZ lands to the M50, N11 and Wyattville Link Road, the noise sensitivity of proposed land uses must be considered in the location, design and form of development proposed.

 PD 33 It is an objective to require all development proposals to undertake a detailed noise impact assessment, including noise survey, prior to the lodgement of any planning application.
-The noise survey shall be carried out in general accordance with International Standards Organisation (ISO) 1996: 2007: Acoustics - Assessment, Description and Measurement of Environmental Noise.
+The noise survey shall be carried out in general accordance with the most up to date revision of International Standards Organisation (ISO) 1996 series of guidance and standards for Acoustics - Description, Measurement and Assessment: 2007: Acoustics - Assessment, Description, and Measurement and Assessment of Environmental Noise.
 In residential proposals, this survey shall be undertaken for a period of not less than two weeks, and in non-residential areas it shall be undertaken for a period of not less than 1 day.
 The noise impact assessment shall include an assessment of the survey findings, and recommendations on mitigation and control measures to protect amenity.
 The noise impact assessment shall be lodged with the relevant planning application.